-Tomatoes are highly acidic, which makes them likely to cause heartburn (4).
+Tomatoes are acidic, and they might cause heartburn (4).
 Tomatoes are packed with malic and citric acids and can make the stomach produce excessive gastric acid (which is responsible for food breakdown).
 When the volume of the acid increases, it is forced to flow up the esophagus, causing the symptoms.
 In fact, even cooking tomatoes may not be of much help.

-Tomatoes and tomato sauce are also listed as a couple of foods that can trigger a reflux (5).
+Tomatoes and tomato sauce are also listed as a couple of foods that may trigger a reflux (5).

 2. Allergies And Infections

 Symptoms of a tomato allergy most often occur immediately after the fruit is consumed.
 These include hives, skin rashes, eczema, coughing, sneezing, an itching sensation in the throat, and swelling of the face, mouth, and tongue.

 According to a Polish study, tomatoes contain a compound called histamine that may cause certain allergic reactions (8).